charlesmadere/smash-ranks-android-players/readme.md

 ## About the Project ##

-The code portion of this project is written in [Ruby v2.5.3](https://www.ruby-lang.org/).
+The code portion of this project is written in [Ruby](https://www.ruby-lang.org/), specifically [Ruby `v2.6.5`](https://www.ruby-lang.org/en/news/2019/10/01/ruby-2-6-5-released/).
 Please make sure that you have a working Ruby installation to be able to run this code.
-Note that while it was developed against Ruby v2.5.3, it's very possible that it works with many other versions as well.
+Note that while it was developed against Ruby v2.6.5, it's very possible that it works with many other versions as well.
 For instance, on my MacBook Pro, I use Ruby v2.3.3, which has no problems.

 If you have no local installation of Ruby, please go to the main Ruby website before proceeding.

-This project relies on [MiniMagick](https://github.com/minimagick/minimagick), which requires that you have a working version of ImageMagick or GraphicsMagick installed.
+This project relies on [MiniMagick](https://github.com/minimagick/minimagick), which requires that you have a working version of [ImageMagick](https://imagemagick.org/index.php) or [GraphicsMagick](http://www.graphicsmagick.org/) installed.

 ## How to Run the Project ##

-From a terminal or command line interface, run this command:
+The script expects you to have a `GAR PR Player Roster (Responses).csv` file in the same directory as the `generate_roster.rb` file.
+This file is what roster data is pulled from.
+You can also optionally have a `GAR PR Player Roster (Seeds).csv` file to use to seed an otherwise small responses file.
+Then from a terminal or command line interface, run this command:

 ```
 ruby generate_roster.rb